Photos: Dunwoody celebrates America, arts at annual 4th of July Parade

 “I like how everybody is here and enjoying themselves and we’re celebrating our independence,” she said.

-Veterans from different branches of the military and from different wars rode in classic cars and, like every year, received extended applause from those watching.
+Veterans from different branches of the military and from different wars rode in classic and sports cars and, like every year, received extended applause from those watching.

 This year, many residents were particularly excited to have the Oscar Mayer Wienermobile ride in this year’s parade, a first.